MicroEJ/docs/ApplicationDeveloperGuide/eventQueue.rst

 Overview
 --------

-The Event Queue Foundation Library allows users to send events from the native world to the Java world.
+The Event Queue Foundation Library allows users to send events from the native world to the Managed world.
 It is composed of a Java API that provides mechanisms to register specific event notifications and a C API that allows someone to send events in the queue.

 .. figure:: images/event-queue-overview.png
    :alt: Event Queue Overview